Asma AlAhmadi: Works

 "Critical study: Problems of the secret self in the Saudi women's novels (1999–2012)" (Arabic title: I'shkaliyat Al-that Al-saridah fe Al-riwayat Al-nisa'eyah Al-saudiyah), published by Arab Scientific Publishers in 2020, and the book "The phenomenon of leaving in the Saudi short story- an artistic study" (Arabic title: Thahirat Al-raheal fe Al-Qisah Al-Qasirah fi Al-mamlakah Al-Arabia Al-Saudiyah- Dirasah Faniyah), published by Al-Jouf Literary Club and Arab Diffusion Company in 2013.

 A story collection called "Between them Isthmus" (Arabic title: Baynahoma barzik), published by Jazan Literary Club and Arab Scientific Publishers in 2017.
-She wrote some stories published in a joint book by selected Arab writers entitled (Arabic title: Shatharat Al-qawafi) published by Dar Qalam Al-Khayal for publishing and distribution in 2017, and has worked on a number of scientific, literary papers and studies published in local and Arab newspapers and journals.
+She wrote some stories published in a joint book by selected Arab writers entitled (Arabic title: Shatharat Al-qawafi) published by Dar Qalam Al-Khayal for publishing and distribution in 2017.

+Academic Articles

+Dr. Al-Ahmadi also has numerous articles published in scientific journals throughout the world.
+Much of these academic articles focus on hearing impairment.
+Some of her published articles:

 Awards

-Asma Al-Ahmadi won the Sharjah Award for Gulf women’s creations in 2019.
+Asma Al-Ahmadi won the Sharjah Award for Gulf women's creations in 2019.
 In 2021, she won the Sheikh Zayed book award for the young author's section for "Critical study: Problems of the secret self in the Saudi women's novels (1999–2012)" (Arabic title: I'shkaliyat Al-that Al-saridah fe Al-riwayat Al-nisa'eyah Al-saudiyah), published by Arab Scientific Publishers in 2020.